 Developed by the non-profit Alamo Community Group, Museum Reach Lofts is the first affordable apartment project in the Midtown Regional Center.
 Located at the northern edge of Downtown in the Pearl area-which has the most expensive rents in the city-this five-story infill development will include 94 apartment units.
-Of these apartments, eight will be market-rate, and 86 will be restricted to families earning 30, 50, and 60 percent AMI, where rental payments will be restricted to no more than 30 percent of a family's income.
+Of these apartments, eight will be market-rate, and 86 will be restricted to families earning 30, 50, and 60 percent AMI, where rental payments will be restricted to families earning 30, 50, and 60 percent AMI, where rental payments will be restricted to family's income.